tobi-code/ManipulationLibrary/README.md

 	Disclaimer: This module is tested on Ubuntu 20.04.1 LTS with Python 3.8.5

-If you have trouble with the "filter_cython" function you can try to compile it with the following command in the"cython_filter" folder: ``python3 setup.py build_ext --inplace``
+If you have trouble with the "filter_cython" function you can try to compile it with the following command in the "cython_filter" folder: ``python3 setup.py build_ext --inplace``

 Depends on external librabies: